 However, my spirits were raised when I learned I was on the invitee list for the company's annual sales and marketing meeting, the location being the Big Island!
 I was matched with a colleague I adored as a roommate and we decided to get to Hawaii at the earliest hour possible on our arrival day and stay an extra day in the end.

 I had the time of my life!
 The Marriott was a great location for a sales meeting (TRUST me, I've been to a lot of sales meetings!) the hotel is laid out perfectly and close to a lot of amenities, including Roy's where I was introduced to their molten lava cake, something that I still crave to this day!
 I had a blast at their gorgeous pool, who wouldn't really?

 But more than anything, it was healing.
 I sat on the terrace of my room with beautiful sunsets mending me, the sound of the ocean was like an elixir.
 One morning I watched the sunrise on the terrace way before anyone else was awake.
 They are so inviting you can't really help yourself.

 After a week at the hotel, I left revitalized and ready to face my life again.
 It would take a bit more time until I was in a really good place, but I always held that trip near and dear to my heart as a step back in the right direction and I had fond memories of the Marriott.

 So I could not have been happier when I realized that it would once again be my home for a few days.

-I arrived in the later afternoon and took the time to drink in the gorgeous view from my room while enjoying a glass of wine.
+I arrived in the late afternoon and took the time to drink in the gorgeous view from my room while enjoying a glass of wine.
 Now that I was back in this spot I wanted to savor it, relish the person I have become, and reflect on how truly lucky I am.

 I slept well that first night on the Big Island and woke up refreshed for a full day of adventure!
 The energy of the islands had begun to work its magic again…

 How about you?
 Have you ever returned to a place without realizing it?
 Has a place healed you in some way?